janfrielinghaus89/geocalc/README.md

 # geocalc
-GeoCalc is a library of different calculations for geometrical figures
+GeoCalc is a C# library of different calculations for geometrical figures